Jónsi: Visual arts

 Alongside his visual art collaboration with Alex Somers, he has also exhibited his own artwork.
 Jónsi has exhibited at the Los Angeles branch of Tanya Bonakdar Gallery in late 2019 and again in 2023, as well as their New York branch in 2021.
+He has shared that artist Olafur Eliasson is an influence on his art practice.

 He also exhibited a large-scale experiential artwork titled FLÓÐ at the National Nordic Museum in early 2023.
 Jónsi: Hrafntinna (Obsidian) was exhibited at the Art Gallery of Ontario (AGO), Toronto in 2022 as well as the Museum of Old and New Art, Tasmania, Australia in 2023.

 Jónsi founded Fischersund, a perfumery and art collective with his sisters Inga, Lilja and Sigurros in 2017, and together they launched their debut exhibition Faux Flora, a multi-sensory experience at the National Nordic Museum in 2024 through to 2025.

 Personal life

 Jónsi is openly gay.
 He began a relationship with fellow musician Alex Somers in 2003 and released an art collaboration with him.
-They announced their separation in 2019, after having been together for 16 years and remain close friends.
+They announced their separation in 2019, after having been together for 16 years, and remain close friends.

 He is blind in his right eye from birth as a result of a broken optic nerve from the brain.